 When referring to printing, collate is a term used to describe how printed material is organized.
 For example, if you had a document that was five pages long and was printing multiple copies with collate enabled it prints pages 1,2,3,4 and 5 in that order and then repeat.
 However, if collate was disabled and you were printing three copies of those same five pages it would print pages in this order: 111, 222, 333, 444, and then 555.
-In the picture to the right, is an example of collate printing enabled and disabled.
+The picture is an example of collate printing enabled and disabled.

 - Click the print icon or click File and then Print.

-- In the Print Window, increase the number of copies and then check or uncheck the collate option to enable or disable it.
+- In the Print window, increase the number of copies and then check or uncheck the collate option to enable or disable it.